 NDF is not responsible for customs fees and other charges.

--Submitters of accepted films agree to pay for shipping the exhibition copy of their film to NDT to arrive to the festival by the date requested by the technical team, usually three weeks prior to the festival.
-NDF covers return shipping of accepted films' exhibition copies and backup materials only.
-NDF does not return marketing materials such as posters or postcards after the conclusion of the festival.
+-Submitters of accepted films agree to pay for shipping the exhibition copy of their film to NDFF to arrive to the festival by the date requested by the technical team, usually three weeks prior to the festival.
+NDFF covers return shipping of accepted films' exhibition copies and backup materials only.
+NDFF does not return marketing materials such as posters or postcards after the conclusion of the festival.

 -All entry fees paid are non-refundable.